shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

   };
 ```

-In `getProposal` we are fetching only one proposal from the contract by sending the proposal id in the `getProposal` method call.
-In the `vote` function, we are accepting the proposal id and the boolean value for vote button action and calling the `vote` method of contract.
-Note that only stakeholders can call the vote method.
+In `getProposal` we are fetching only one proposal from the contract by passing the proposal id as the only argument.
+In the `vote` function, we are accepting the proposal id and the boolean value for vote button action and calling the `vote` method of the contract.
+Note that only Stakeholders can call the `vote` method.

 ```typescript
 const provideFunds = async (id: string, amount: string) => {